Table of Contents

 “There’s someone else.”

 My mind searched for an answer.
-All it came up with was, “Um.”
-Yikes.
+Nothing came out.

-A few painfully awkward minutes later, she gathered the rest of the stuff she had packed up, and then she was gone.
+A few painfully awkward minutes later, she gathered the rest of the stuff she had packed up and was gone.
 The door slammed shut behind her so hard it popped back open.
 I got up to close it and grabbed a beer from the fridge before returning to the couch.

 There was an eerie silence.
 The TV was on but I couldn’t hear anything.